wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Pass the switch statement the variable you want to run it against (the `key` in this case), and then the cases are the possible values that key might be.

-Note: a switch statement could also be written as an if statment such as 👇
+Note: a switch statement could also be written as an if statement such as 👇

 ```js
 if(key == 'ArrowUp'){